“If today you hear his voice, harden not your hearts.” Psalm 95

 We should listen to what God is telling us.
 We know Jesus is this prophet, healer, and teacher.

-As prophets, both Jesus and Ezekiel were appointed “watchmen” looking out for our spiritual longings.
+As prophets, both Jesus and Ezekiel were appointed “Watchmen,” looking out for our spiritual longings.

 In his letter to the Romans, Saint Paul tells us that we are to love our neighbor as ourselves.
 What a bold statement!

-Lastly, the Gospel reminds us that where two or three gather Jesus says: “there I am!”
+Lastly, the Gospel reminds us that where two or three gathers.
+Jesus says: “there I am!”
 Thus, he is never far from any of us gathered in his name, and in this assembly of faith.

 All of these experiences of faith require carefully listening to his voice – as subtle as the crickets, but you have to listen mighty carefully.